jwu13/CHNS/README.md

     annual income, survey year, province names in both English and Chinese, and categories of income that is used for mapping.

-## Example 1: Get Real Income with selected base year.
+### Basic usage of functions

+-   Example 1: Calculate the real income

-This is a basic example for `real_income()` that returns a tibble with income weighted over inflation for the selected base year.
+This is a basic example for `real_income()` that returns a data frame with income weighted with CPI for the selected base year.

 ``` r
 real_income(base_year=1989)